aorinevo/nyc-node-demo-reappsjs/README.md

 ## Install ReappsJS Dependencies
 Clone the repo anywhere onto your computer, preferably to a directory called reappsjs.
-* Update reapps-properties.json with the path to your reappsjs, NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets repos.
+* Update reapps-properties.json with the path to your proxy server (either apache24 or nginx), reappsjs, NavApp, ShopApp, BloomiesCommonUI, MacysUI, and BloomiesAssets repos.
 * Set the defaults for branch and brand in reapps-properties.json.
 * In reappsjs/ root, run `npm install -g && npm link`.
 * That's it!

 ## Basic Usage
 * In reapps-properties.json, update the paths object so that the object properties point to the cloned repos and binaries for java and maven.
 Property shellRc should point to a file that sets your shells PATH.
 The file depends on your shell (i.e. `/etc/bashrc`, `~/.zshrc`, or `~/.bash_profile`).
 If the file does not exist, create it.
-* Users just starting out with reapps should run `reapps --action=initBox`.
+* Users just starting out with reapps should run `re -a initBox`.
 Make sure you get admin access admin access through Macy's Self Service app (command + spacebar and enter Macy's Self Service) before running `initBox` action.
 * run `mvn clean install -Dmaven.test.skip=true` in both NavApp/BloomiesNavApp and ShopNServe/BCOM roots.
 * run `mvn jetty:run -o` in both NavApp/BloomiesNavApp/BloomiesNavAppWeb and ShopNServe/BCOM/BloomiesShopNServe

-Note: Typically, `reapps --action=initBox` will be run only once after which developers can use other APIs to make changes to their environments (i.e. `reapps --action=updateSdpHost`).
+Note: Typically, `re -a initBox` will be run only once after which developers can use other APIs to make changes to their environments (i.e. `re -a updateSdpHost`).

 ## API
-APIs support long and short flags (i.e. `reapps -a` instead of `reapps --action`).
-There are two ways to run ReappsJS command, either `re ...` or `reapps ...` (i.e. `re -v` and `reapps -v`).
+APIs support long and short flags (i.e. `re -a` instead of `re --action`).
+There are two ways to run ReappsJS command, either `re ...` or `re ...` (i.e. `re -v` and `re -v`).
 * Short flags dictionary
   - a: "action"
   - b: "branch"